sical/Data-Visualization-with-Deep-Learning/README.md

 - Resize2gray do booth with the same number of parameters than resize.

-This script allows us to uses images the same parameters no matter their size / color at the beginning, in order to use them in a neuronal network as an input.
+This script allows us to uses images the same parameters no matter their size/color at the beginning, in order to use them in a neuronal network as an input.